silhavyj/KIV-FJP-compiler/README.md

 ### GOTO command (watch out for remote jumps)

 `GOTO` allows the user to jump literally anywhere they want.
 As a result of this behavior, this instruction is deprecated in most modern programming languages.
 Despite not being used very often these days, we still decided to implement it as proof of concept.
 It may come in handy when exiting multiple nested loops.
-It is the user who is responsible for all possible consequences and therefore they are strongly advised to use it wisely, or even not at all.
+It is the user who is responsible for all possible consequences, and therefore, they are strongly advised to use it cautiously.

 ```
 START